 Tuberculosis (TB) is an infectious disease caused by Mycobacterium tuberculosis. .
 Tuberculosis commonly affects the lungs, but can also affect other parts of the body.
 It spreads from person to person through the air, when people who are infected with TB infection cough, sneeze or otherwise transmit respiratory fluids through the air.
 It is a disease that can be cured with proper treatment.
-India has the highest TB burden according to World Health Organization (WHO) statistics for 2011, giving an estimated incidence of 2.2 million cases of TB (India) out of a global incidence of 8.7 million cases.
+India accounts for one fourth of the global TB burden.
+In 2015, an estimated 28 lakh cases occurred and 4.8 lakh people died due to TB.

 Tuberculosis most commonly affects the lungs.
 Common symptoms of active lung TB are:

 Lymph nodes , bones and joints, digestive system, nervous system, bladder and reproductive system.
 This is known as extra pulmonary TB.
 Symptoms of extra pulmonary TB vary according to organ/system affected.
 Extra pulmonary TB is more common in people with a weakened immune system, such as those with HIV.